Oluccaro/Oluccaro/README.md

 * Made RESTful APIs using SpringBoot, SpringData JPA, and MySQL database.

 * Created a front-end for these projects using Angular with boostrap.

+* Made projects in C that uses different data structures.

-* Studying software Development and Analysis.
-Currently diving into microservices architecture.
+* Currently diving into microservices architecture.

 Let's have some :mate:!